 So much for the manufacturing.
 Now let’s talk about tax revenue.
-With the exception of Teslas, owners receive a tax credit.
+Except for Teslas, owners receive a tax credit.
 Less revenue to run this country which almost always seems to be running out of money.
 Now since EV’s don’t fill up with gas, there’s lost tax revenue there that goes to many things like road construction and repairs.
 Boom, gone!

 Now let’s talk about charging.
 It’s gotten a lot better.
-The longest range EV according to the EPA is the Tesla Model 3 Standard Range Plus that will got you 263 miles before needing a charge.
-But here comes the downside and deal breaker for me.
+The longest range EV according to the EPA is the Tesla Model 3 Standard Range Plus which will get you 263 miles before needing a charge.
+But here comes the downside and deal-breaker for me.
 It requires 8.5 hours to get a full charge and that’s assuming you can plug into 220V.
 Sure, the standard argument is that you can do that overnight but what if you need to travel a longer distance?
 I hate waiting.

 My blogging partner, Mark, reminds me that EV’s are coming.
 More like the flavor of the month.
 With virtually no infrastructure for charging, they are decades from any mainstream acceptance.
 Here’s an example.
 Kwik Trip is a large midwestern gas station/convenience store operator and I go there a lot.